mr4tt/zotbot/README.md

 - [An Interactive Guide to CSS Grid](https://www.joshwcomeau.com/css/interactive-guide-to-grid/) - CSS Grid is an incredibly powerful tool for building layouts on the web, but like all powerful tools, there's a significant learning curve.
 In this tutorial, we'll build a mental model for how CSS Grid works and how we can use it effectively.
 I'll share the biggest 💡 lightbulb moments I've had in my own learning journey.

-- [A CRITICAL FIELD GUIDE FOR WORKING WITH MACHINE LEARNING DATASETS](https://knowingmachines.org/critical-field-guide) - Maybe you’re an engineer creating a new machine vision system to track birds.
-You might be a journalist using social media data to research Costa Rican households.
-You could be a researcher who stumbled upon your university’s archive of handwritten census cards from 1939.
-Or a designer creating a chatbot that relies on large language models like GPT...

 - [Learn VIM while playing a game - VIM Adventures](https://vim-adventures.com/) - VIM Adventures is an online game based on VIM's keyboard shortcuts.
 It's the "Zelda meets text editing" game.
 So come have some fun and learn some VIM!

 - [AutoRegex: Convert from English to RegEx with Natural Language Processing](https://www.autoregex.xyz/)